Link Prediction using Embedded Knowledge Graphs: Introduction

 \section{Introduction}

 Knowledge bases such as WordNet~\citep{Fellbaum98}, Freebase~\citep{BEPST08}, or Yago~\citep{SuchanekKaWe07a} contain many real-world facts expressed as triples, e.g., (\texttt{Bill Gates}, \textsc{FounderOf}, \texttt{Microsoft}).
 These knowledge bases are useful for many downstream applications such as question answering~\citep{berant-EtAl:2013:EMNLP,yih2015semantic} and information extraction~\citep{MBSJ09}.
 However, despite the formidable size of knowledge bases, many important facts are still missing.
 For example, \citet{WGMSGL14} showed that 21\% of the 100K most frequent PERSON entities have no recorded nationality in a recent version of Freebase.
-We seek to infer unknown facts based on the observed triplets.
-Thus, the knowledge base completion (KBC) task has emerged as an important open research problem \citep{NickelTrKr11}.
+Such missing links have given rise to the open research problem of link prediction, or knowledge base completion (KBC) \citep{NickelTrKr11}.

 Knowledge graph embedding-based methods have been popular for tackling the KBC task.
-In this framework, entities and relations are represented in continuous representations.
-To infer whether two entities have a missing relationship, it can be predicted by functions of their corresponding representations.
-In other words, to predict whether a given edge (\texttt{h}, \textsc{r}, \texttt{t}) belongs in the graph, it can be formulated as predicting a candidate entity \texttt{t} given an input triplet $(\texttt{h}, \textsc{r},\texttt{?})$, which consists of an entity \texttt{h}, a relation \textsc{r}, and a missing entity \texttt{?}, denoted as [\texttt{h}, \textsc{r}].
+In this framework, entities and relations (links) are mapped to continuous representations, then functions of those representations predict whether the two entities have a missing relationship.
+Equivalently, predicting whether a given edge (\texttt{h}, \textsc{r}, \texttt{t}) belongs in the graph can be formulated as predicting a candidate entity \texttt{t} given an entity \texttt{h} and a relation \textsc{r}, the input pair denoted as [\texttt{h}, \textsc{r}].